Consuelo Kanaga: Life

-In 1926 she met Tina Modotti, who was visiting San Francisco, and she put together a small exhibition of Modotti's photographs at the Kanaga Studio on Post Street.
-Aided by art patron Albert Bender, she began planning a prolonged "tour" of Europe, and in 1927 she spent the latter part of the year traveling and photographing in France, Germany, Hungary and Italy.
+In 1926 she met Tina Modotti, who was visiting San Francisco, and she assembled a small exhibition of Modotti's photographs at the Kanaga Studio on Post Street.
+Aided by art patron Albert Bender, she planned a prolonged "tour" of Europe, and in 1927 she spent the latter part of the year traveling and photographing in France, Germany, Hungary and Italy.
 While there she met up with Dahl, and the two of them spent many weeks traveling together.

 While traveling to Tunisia in January 1928, she met James Barry McCarthy, an Irish writer and ex-pilot, and by March they were married.
 In May they returned to New York City and took up residence there.
 Kanaga initially found work as a photographic retoucher, but within a few months she had her own darkroom and was printing the first of her many photos from Europe.
 In 1930 she and McCarthy moved to San Francisco, and soon she was re-established in the photographic community there.

 In 1931 she met and began to employ African-American Eluard Luchell McDaniels, a young "man-of-all-trades" who worked for her as a handyman and chauffeur.
 She began to photograph him around her home, and as they talked she became captivated by the plight of African-Americans and their continuing fight against racism.
 Soon she was devoting much of her photography to images of African-Americans, their homes and their culture.

 in 1932 she was invited by Weston and Ansel Adams to participate in the famous Group f/64 show at the M.H. de Young Memorial Museum, and she showed four prints.
 There is some confusion about whether Kanaga should actually be called a "member" of Group f/64.
 The announcement for the show at the de Young Museum listed seven photographers in Group f/64 and said "From time to time various other photographers will be asked to display their work with Group f/64.
 Those invited for the first showing are: Preston Holder, Consuela Kanaga, Alma Lavenson, Brett Weston."
-However, in 1934 the group posted a notice in Camera Craft magazine that said "The F:64 group includes in its membership such well known names as Edward Weston, Ansel Adams, Willard Van Dyke, John Paul Edwards, Imogene [sic] Cunningham, Consuela Kanaga and several others."
+In 1934 the group posted a notice in Camera Craft magazine that said "The F:64 group includes in its membership such well known names as Edward Weston, Ansel Adams, Willard Van Dyke, John Paul Edwards, Imogene [sic] Cunningham, Consuela Kanaga and several others."
 In an interview later in her life, Kanaga herself said "I was in that f/64 show with Edward Weston, Imogen Cunningham, Willard Van Dyke and Ansel Adams, but I wasn't in a group, nor did I belong to anything ever.
 I wasn't a belonger."